chemfiles/chemfiles/README.md

 cmake ..
 ```

 You can also configure the build at command line.
-The mains options are `-DBUILD_TESTS=ON` to build the tests suite, and `-DBUILD_DOCUMENTATION` to build a local copy of the documentation.
+The mains options are
+`-DBUILD_TESTS=ON` to build the tests suite, and `-DBUILD_DOCUMENTATION=ON`
+to build a local copy of the documentation.

 Then, you can build and install the library by running the following commands:
 ```bash